Research

 Natural hybrid zones occur where partially diverged populations come into contact and interbreed.
 This means that new combinations of genes from each population which are continuously being combined in new hybrids, and tested by natural selection.
 This makes them fascinating ‘evolutionary laboratories’ for observing natural selection in real time.

-During my PhD with Nick Barton at IST Austria, I studied a hybrid zone of the snapdragon Antirrhinum majus in the Pyrenees mountains.
+During my PhD with Nick Barton and David Field at IST Austria, I studied a hybrid zone of the snapdragon Antirrhinum majus in the Pyrenees mountains.
 Parental types have either yellow or magenta flowers, with hybrids showing a spectrum of white, pink and orange flowers.

-- By mapping changes in flower colour onto the species tree of Antirrhinum and its relatives I found that evolutinary has tended to favour transitions to flowers with a single magenta or yellow pigment, and away from unpigmented (white) or double-pigmented flowers.
+- By mapping changes in flower colour onto the species tree of Antirrhinum and its relatives we found that evolution has tended to favour transitions to flowers with a single magenta or yellow pigment, and away from unpigmented (white) or double-pigmented flowers.

 - I carried out a large-scale pollination assay of wild plants over three years to try to identify whether colour preferences by bumblebee pollinators could contribute to selection on flower colour.